This webpage gives an overview of color scalespace or the spatial color model as it can be used in

 Many thanks also to the pioneers of Nanovid microscopy at Janssen Pharmaceutica, Marc De Brabander, Jan De Mey, Hugo Geerts, Marc Moeremans, Rony Nuydens and their colleagues.
 I also want to thank all those scientists who have helped me with general information and articles.

-The author of this Webpage is Peter Van Osta.
+The author of this webpage is Peter Van Osta.